azkiflay/ansible/README.md

 After ensuring the managed hosts can be accessed using a password-based authentication, the next step is to configure *ssh* to use the private and public keys created earlier for authenticating the Ansible controller with the managed hosts.

 However, the managed hosts do not have the public key of the controller yet.
 Therefire, you need to transfer the public key to the hosts first.
-To that end, *ssh-copy-id* command followed by each host's IP address or domain name is used as shown in the following example.
+To do that, *ssh-copy-id* command followed by each host's IP address or domain name is used as shown in the following example.

 ```bash
   ssh-copy-id -i ~/.ssh/azkiflay.pub azkiflay@192.168.0.10 # ssh-copy-id --> uses locally available keys to authorise logins on a remote machine